Blog/Comparison

 On practical reliability: camera-based HRV measurement can be affected by finger pressure, ambient light, skin tone, and movement.
 Apple Watch optical sensors also have limitations, but the data is collected more consistently since you're wearing the device.
 For trend tracking -- which is what matters for recovery decisions -- continuous passive measurement generally provides more reliable baselines than intermittent spot checks.

-Welltory presents its analysis as Battery, Stress, and Energy reports rather than a single readiness number.
+Welltory presents its analysis as Battery, Stress, and Energy reports rather than a single daily number.
 These are derived from HRV frequency-domain analysis -- the balance between sympathetic and parasympathetic nervous system activity.
 Welltory provides detailed breakdowns of your HRV data and can show you how specific activities, foods, or habits correlate with your stress levels over time.
 The analytics are genuinely deep for users who want to understand the science behind their numbers.

 Strength Training